czottmann/servus-theme-boilerplate/README.md

   1. Either [download starter kit as ZIP file][boilerplate-zip] **or** [fork the starter kit repo on Github][boilerplate-github].
-  2. tell Droplings to use the folder with the `index.html` in it as custom theme folder (Droplings ➔   Preferences ➔ Theme ➔ Use custom theme…)
+  2. tell Servus to use the folder with the `index.html` in it as custom theme folder (Servus ➔   Preferences ➔ Theme ➔ Use custom theme…)
-  3. Edit the `index.html` as you see fit, drop files onto the Droplings icon to see your changes.
+  3. Edit the `index.html` as you see fit, drop files onto the Servus icon to see your changes.

 ## Templating Engine

-Droplings is making use of [Mustache][mustache], a well-known logic-less templating engine.
+Servus is making use of [Mustache][mustache], a well-known logic-less templating engine.
 You can find all you need to know about its syntax on the [Mustache website][mustache].